saurabhvartak1982/cloudinitintro/README.md

 ![cloud.cfg](images/img4.png) <br /> <br />

 We then create an image of this VM (custom image).
-More info here (Step 1 and Step 2): https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image <br />
+More info here (Step 1 and Step 2): https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image .
+The customer had many other pre-installed modules because of which the option of using custom image was chosen. <br /> If the option of custom image to have the scripts in the **per-boot** and **per-instance** is not desired, another possible option can be to make use of the cloud-init module **write_files** can be used to have the desired scripts placed in the **per-boot** and **per-instance** directories - https://cloudinit.readthedocs.io/en/latest/topics/examples.html#writing-out-arbitrary-files .
+I have not tried this for this use-case as of yet. <br />